LakshmanKishore/getodone/README.md

 *   **Port Conflicts:** "Address already in use" errors are often due to orphaned Metro Bundler processes.
 Force-stopping the Termux app is the most reliable way to clear them.
 *   **Wireless Debugging Instability:** `adb pair` is crucial for stable wireless debugging from Termux on the same device.
 Be quick to enter the pairing code!
 *   **Native Feature Testing:** For reliable testing of features like notifications and background tasks, a development build (either via `expo run:android` or EAS Build) is essential.
 Expo Go has limitations.
+*   **Android Battery Optimizations:** On Android, aggressive battery optimizations can prevent background tasks and scheduled notifications from firing reliably when the app is closed.
+To ensure consistent notification delivery, you may need to manually disable battery optimization for the Getodone app in your device's settings (e.g., Settings > Apps > Getodone > Battery > Unrestricted).
 *   **Iterative Development:** Even with a development build, UI and JavaScript logic changes are fast.
 Only native code changes require a new build.
 *   **Gemini CLI's Role:** The Gemini CLI was instrumental in navigating the file system, reading/writing files, and executing shell commands, making the entire debugging and development process within Termux manageable.